 3 Hot Industries in New York City

 Why not study and learn in the heart of America's biggest job market?
-Between July 2016 and July 2017, New York added more jobs than any other major metro area in the country.1 And employment in NYC is expected to grow almost 15 percent between 2014 and 2024.
-That means more than 663,000 jobs in a huge range of career sectors are expected to become available during that time period.2 Clearly, there will be plenty of opportunities for talented professionals with the right training to make a contribution in this exciting and dynamic region.
+Between July 2017 and July 2018, New York added more jobs than any other major metro area in the country.1 And employment in NYC is expected to grow 12 percent between 2016 and 2026.
+That means almost 122,000 jobs in a huge range of career sectors are expected to become available each year during that time period.2 Clearly, there will be plenty of opportunities for talented professionals with the right training to make a contribution in this exciting and dynamic region.

 Here are three industries showing strong signs of growth in New York City:

 There's a building boom going on in NYC.
-Office construction in the city is at its highest level in 30 years, and schools and healthcare facilities are also expanding.
-In fact, the New York Building Congress expects spending on both residential and non-residential construction to reach $30.9 billion in 2019.3
+Construction in the city is at its highest level in more than 40 years.
+In fact, the New York Building Congress expects spending on both residential and non-residential construction to reach a staggering $56.4 billion in 2020.3

-Construction is one of the fastest-growing career sectors in New York, projected to grow almost 29 percent between 2014 and 2024.
-That means more than 37,000 new jobs for qualified tradespeople could open up during that time period.2
+The construction sector is projected to grow almost 14 percent between 2016 and 2026.
+That means more than 51,400 jobs for qualified tradespeople could open up during that time period.2

 New York has long been the center of the American theater industry, and television production in the area has been on the rise in recent years.
-More than 55 TV series were shot in NYC during the 2016-2017 season alone.4 The Big Apple also features a thriving independent film scene as well as the highest concentration of documentary productions in the country.5
+More than 55 TV series were shot in NYC in one season alone.4 The Big Apple also features a thriving independent film scene as well as the highest concentration of documentary productions in the country.5

 Looking ahead, the opportunities should be plentiful.
-The arts, entertainment, and recreation industries are expected to grow by more than 22 percent over the coming years.
+The arts, entertainment, and recreation industries are expected to grow by almost 20 percent over the coming years.
 Have a look at the projected job growth for the following entertainment-related careers, along with their median annual salaries:2

 3. Health Services